Dallas Kephart

 Dallas Paul Kephart (born c.
-1996) is American politician and attorney who currently represents the 73rd District in the Pennsylvania House of Representatives as a Republican since 2023.
+1996) is an American politician and attorney who currently represents the 73rd District in the Pennsylvania House of Representatives as a Republican since 2023.

 Early life

 Kephart was born in Pennsylvania and grew up in Decatur Township in Clearfield County.
 He graduated from Phillipsburg-Osceola High School in 2014.
 Kephart earned a Bachelor of Arts degree in political science from Lock Haven University of Pennsylvania in 2018, graduating magna cum laude.